fawazsammani/awesome-self-supervised-vision/README.md

 - **[]** Paper Name [[pdf]]() [[code]]()
 ```

-Note: most pretrained models can be found on [hf models](https://huggingface.co/models)
+Note: most pretrained models can be found on [hf models](https://huggingface.co/models).
+You can also use it in the [hugging face](https://huggingface.co/docs/transformers/index) library as long as the model is supported.
+For example, you can use the [ViTModel](https://huggingface.co/docs/transformers/model_doc/vit) and load [dino](https://huggingface.co/facebook/dino-vits8) weights.

 ## Papers